 Pros and Cons of Hourly Moving

 Sometimes an hourly move quote makes sense from a financial standpoint.
-Moving locally and plan to pack your own items?
+Moving locally and planning to pack your items?
 An hourly quote saves money except in the case of large furniture, wrapped in blankets and cling wrap.

-Moving the contents of a studio apartment or small one-bedroom and have all of your boxes packed on move day?
+Moving the contents of a studio apartment or small one-bedroom and having all of your boxes packed on move day?
 An experienced moving crew quickly protects your furniture and loads your items on a truck.
-Safe delivery to your new place and piece of mind follows.
+Safe delivery to your new place and peace of mind follows.

 Small, simple moves that don’t require the disassembly/reassembly of furniture are the best candidates for an hourly rate.